exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 The active strategies significantly more involved.
 Depending on how active you'd like to be, there are several strategies to cater.
 There's the standard doubling chasing CSRd, which is just autobuy all except \\(c_1 \\) and \\(q_1 \\), where you buy them when they are less than 10% cost of minimum(\\(c_2 \\), \\(q_2 \\), \\(n \\)).

 For the milestone swapping stratedy, the general idea is to switch milestones from \\(c_2 \\) and its exponents, to \\(q_1 \\) exponent milestones whenever we are 'close' to a powerful upgrade.
-Please see the Theory Strategies section of the guide for how to perform milestone swapping.
+Please see the [List of theory strategies](https://exponential-idle-guides.netlify.app/guides/theory-strategies/) section of the guide for how to perform milestone swapping.

 ##### CSR2 Milestone Swapping Explanation